jmakings/breast-cancer-survival-prediction/README.md

 Breast Cancer Survival Prediction from METABRIC dataset.

-Core question: Can we improve survivial prediction in breast cancer patients by integrating both clinical metadata and bulk RNA-sequencing data?
+Core question: Can we improve survivial prediction in breast cancer patients by integrating both clinical metadata, patient-level microarray data, and mutation information?